 To the extent that Scrum Teams cross-train each other and build T-Shaped skills, they can reduce bottlenecks and increase flexibility.
-And teams that use the Scrum retrospectives can learn to continuously improve.
+And teams that use the Scrum retrospectives effectively will learn to continuously improve and get better over time.

 My colleague Michael Sahota estimates that an Agile Adoption will boost a team’s productivity by about 20%.
 Perhaps the teams he was working with were already doing well.

 While the benefits of Agile Adoption are great, the benefits of an Agile Transformation on an organization are significantly higher.
 I tend to agree with Michael Sahota who states that the benefits of an Agile Transformation are in the neighborhood of 300%.
 Some of the key benefits include:

 - More creativity and innovation

 4. Impact on the Organization Structure

-Team members still report to the same manager and that manager has the HR responsibilities.
+Team members still report to the same managers and those managers have the HR responsibilities.
 The functional silos remain as shown in the left hand side of the diagram above.

 Managers may also slow down decisions and create power struggles while the broader organization misses out on market opportunities and loses market share to more nimble competitors.
 It’s easy to see the inefficiency but much harder to change.

-The answer to the inefficiencies of silos is to move to long-standing, cross-functional teams.
+The answer to the inefficiencies of those functional silos is to move people from silos to long-standing, cross-functional teams.
 In a true Agile Transformation, those functional organizations are replaced by groups of teams aligned with customers or internal products.
 The basic building block for this organization are those cross-functional and self-organizing teams.

 This is one of the main reasons that Agile transformation is not for the faint of heart.
 Agile Transformations directly impact the power and control in organizations.
 That tends to make people defensive.
 No one wants to give up the hard-fought turf and spoils of war.
 No one wants to give up the powerful feeling of commanding a large group of people.